 The first government-sanctioned Thanksgiving holiday in Canada took place in November 1879, though it was not until 1957 that the date was set to the second Monday of each October.
 Protestant clergy leaders organized the special day, appropriating the U.S. holiday which was first observed in 1777 and established as a national day of “public thanksgiving and prayer” in 1789.
 In Canada, the holiday was meant to recognize the “public and solemn” of God’s mercies.

 Though Thanksgiving is closely associated with the celebration in the U.S., it is believed that the very first celebration may have occurred in Canada in 1578, when English explorer Sir Martin Frobisher touched down in the Canadian Arctic after crossing the Pacific Ocean in search of the Northwest Passage.
 This event is disputed as "the first Thanksgiving" by some because the thanks being given was not for a successful harvest but for staying alive after a long and dangerous journey.

 Black Friday in Canada

 Traditionally, Canada has not had a popular shopping day after Thanksgiving the way the U.S. does.
 Around 2008, stores in Canada began offering big discounts—especially targeted at Christmas shoppers—on the day after the U.S. Thanksgiving.
 Black Friday picked up momentum in Canada because it was noticed that Canadians would migrate south of the border to do their shopping in the U.S. to take advantage of the generous shopping discounts.

 Though still not the phenomenon that it is in the U.S., Black Friday does equal shopping malls in Canada opening early and attracting more people than usual, and the presence of police as well as traffic and parking supervisors.
-Black Friday sales even went above those of Boxing Day on December 26—Canada's principal shopping and sales event of the year.
+Black Friday sales in 2018 even went above those of Boxing Day (December 26), traditionally Canada's principal shopping and sales event of the year.